webplatform/docs/guides/getting_started_with_css/index.md

   property3:value;
 }</syntaxhighlight>

-You can add comments either between rules or inside the property block — for example in the following CSS the 2nd and 3rd properties are enclosed inside comment delimiters, so they will be ignored by the browser.
-This is useful when you are checking out what effect certain parts of your CSS are having on your web page; just comment them out, save your CSS, and reload the HTML.
+You can add comments either between rules or inside the property block.
+For example, in the following CSS the second and third properties are enclosed inside comment delimiters, so they will be ignored by the browser.
+This is useful when you are testing the effect certain CSS rules have on your web page; just comment them out, save your CSS file, and reload the HTML page in a browser.

 <syntaxhighlight lang="css">selector{
   property1:value;